 - Establishing an Education Committee whose mission is to capitalize on the celebrated educational resources and collaborations that exist within the neighborhood, to spread a collective conviction that learning is top priority and can be built into the lives of each individual family.

 - Creating summer programs to decrease the summer loss of knowledge gained over the prior school year, increase learning potential, and influence the habit of reading.

 - Partnering with local organizations and groups to promote learning throughout the city through an education alliance of organizations.

 - Creating the “Citizens for Central” program (before covid-19) that encouraged good behavior, staying in school through graduation, job attainment after graduation, and post-secondary education after high school graduation.

-- Partnering with local leaders to improve the “Cradle to Career” path to success
+- Partnering with local leaders to improve the “Cradle to Career” path of success.

-- In addition, the neighborhood association works to reduce food insecurities in the area which can also negatively influence a student’s academic success through our neighborhood food pantry.
+- In addition, the neighborhood association works, through our neighborhood food pantry, to reduce food insecurities in the area which can also negatively influence a student’s academic success.